 Jennifer’s Rating: 4.4 Stars

-That being said it covers all bases except for being as programmable as some other contenders.
-With this review I hope to highlight some of these things that put it on that Bestseller’s list as well as kept it there too!
+That being said, it covers all bases except for being as programmable as some other contenders.
+With this review, I hope to highlight some of these things that put it on that Bestseller’s list and keep it there too!

 The Keurig K45 Elite Single Cup Brewing System is a nice size.
 The removable reservoir holds 48 oz.
 The power cord is about 4 feet long.